 Worktops in stone materials may signal food prep and cooking, while countertops in wood may demonstrate the storage and dining aspects within the kitchen space.
 If you are a keen baker, include a small expanse of marble worktop.
 It may be prohibitively expensive or impractical to use everywhere, but it's a great surface for rolling out pastry.

 Make the whole look feel coordinated by matching materials.
 Shelving is a much-needed storage solution in the kitchen, housing everything from pots and pans to culinary cookbooks.
 In order to keep the look well balanced choosing the same material for worktops to that of open shelving is winning design element.

 Incorporating the worktop into the upstand is growing increasingly popular, to create a uniformed look.
-This streamlined approach to kitchen design creates a seamless look that doesn’t distract the eye, it’s therefore ideal to adopt when space is premium.
-Laminate or corian worktops work best to provide this seamless look, as both are more mouldable.
+This streamlined approach to kitchen design creates a seamless look that doesn't distract the eye, so it's a great option when space is premium.
+Laminate or Corian worktops work best to provide this seamless look, as both are more mouldable.

 To make your worktops seamlessly fit into your chosen kitchen scheme work with a blended colour palette throughout.
-As this fine example above demonstrates, all in white to produce a perfectly matched colour scheme.
+This smart kitchen is a fine example – all in white to produce a perfectly matched colour scheme.
 From the light stone floors to the light worktops and brilliant white cabinetry this kitchen is a heavenly vision.
 Limed wooden beams help to add a rustic touch to this Scandi-inspired kitchen.

 Should kitchen worktops match the floors?

 There are never rules of exactly what you should choose, because it's a matter of personal taste.
 While matching colour palettes suit some, to others it's too much.